-Presentations can focus on an individual, organisational or urban scale.
+Abstracts/short papers can focus on issues at an individual, organizational or urban scale.

 The conferences provide delegates insight in both current topics and future interests.
-During two days of parallel sessions, research findings from many different perspectives are discussed with the audience of researchers from around the world.
-All presenters are expected to submit a short paper (approximately 3000 words, excluding references) if their abstract is accepted.
-From TWR2020 onwards there will be no abstract-only presentation opportunity!
-The short papers will be reviewed by the scientific committee and published in proceedings made available at the conference and open source online.
+During 2-3 days of parallel sessions, research findings from many different perspectives are discussed with the audience of researchers and practitioners from around the world.
+Presenters in the regular parallel sessions (20-30 minutes/paper) have to submit a short paper (max 3500 words, excluding references).
+For those without a short paper (or with insufficient depth to pass our review procedure) we offer 5-minute presentations, based on abstract-only submissions.
+These abstract-only presentations will be at the same time as poster sessions.
+The short papers are reviewed by our scientific committee.
+All short papers are published in proceedings made available at the conference and open source online.

 TWR encourages both transdisciplinary and monodisciplinary workplace research that extends theories and/or improves practices.
 It can be fundamental scientific research or applied research.
 A list of possible topics that are likely to be discussed at TWR conferences includes, but is not limited to: